Finding array item combinations for large arrays is complex

 But input arrays that long would be impractical

-since getting all combinations would take way too long.
+since getting all permutations would take way too long.

 2 ** 32 - 1